Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Retrieving Hamiltonian parameters

 Along with the simulation parameters presented in Table~\ref{tab:simulation_parameters}, we simulated the Jaynes-Cummings interaction with the initial state of the qubit $\ket{g}$ and an oscillation frequency $\omega_q=2\pi$.
 The coupling strength was set at $g=0.15$, while the relaxation and dephasing rates were, respectively, $\gamma=0.1$ and $\gamma_\phi=0.01$.
 For this case, \mH was provided with the observables

 Figure~\ref{fig:jaynescummings_result}(a) shows how the forced linear model successfully reconstructs the parabolic Lissajous curves with decaying amplitudes.
 In contrast to Fig.~\ref{fig:firstQHO_simulation}, this parabola does not collapse; instead, it changes orientation due to the interaction between the qubit and the field.
 Furthermore, the evolution of the raising qubit operator is also recovered and visualized in Fig.~\ref{fig:jaynescummings_result}(b).
-Here, coherent Rabi oscillations are prominent in the early times, while the long-term behavior indicates a decay, which can be attributed to the gradual loss of energy and coherence through the jump operators.
+Here, coherent Rabi oscillations are prominent at early times, whereas the long-term behavior indicates decay, which can be attributed to the gradual loss of energy and coherence through the jump operators.
 The optimal cutoff rank was determined to be $r=20$, with all identified components classified as linear.

 Moreover, the imaginary part of the eigenvalues of $\mathbf{A}$ enables the retrieval of the dressed frequencies defined in Eq.~\eqref{eq:jaynescummings_dressedfrequencies}.
 When solving for $g=0.15$ in this equation, a retrieved value of $\hat{g}=0.13$ was obtained, resulting in a percent error of $e_{g\hat{g}}=13.33\%$.
-These results were sensitive to moderate to strong dephasing and relaxation rates.
+These results were sensitive to moderate-to-strong dephasing and relaxation rates.
 However, they improved substantially when the qubit frequency was not a multiple or exactly equal to $\omega_x$.
-For example, choosing $\omega_q=\pi/e$ resulted in an estimate of $\hat{g}=0.16$, which has a percent error $e_{g\hat{g}}=6.67\%$, half of the obtained when $\omega_q=2\pi$.
-This happens because when both frequencies coincide, the system is in resonance, making it more difficult to identify the coupling strength reliably.
+For example, choosing $\omega_q=\pi/e$ resulted in an estimate of $\hat{g}=0.16$, which has a percent error $e_{g\hat{g}}=6.67\%$, half of that obtained when $\omega_q=2\pi$.
+This occurs because when the two frequencies coincide, the system is in resonance, making it more difficult to reliably identify the coupling strength.

 Varying over multiple values of $g$, the method accurately recovered only weak and moderate coupling strengths.
 For example, for $g=0.25$, the method recovered $\hat{g}=0.28$, yielding a percent error $e_{g\hat{g}}=12.00\%$.
-However, when doubling the coupling strength to $g=0.50$, the method yielded a percent error of $26\%$.
-Therefore, the algorithm provides a reasonable estimation of the coupling parameter when the qubit frequency is not close to the oscillation frequency of the field, and the coupling strength remains within the weak-to-moderate regime.
+However, when the coupling strength was doubled to $g=0.50$, the method yielded a percent error of $26\%$.
+Therefore, the algorithm provides a reasonable estimate of the coupling parameter when the qubit frequency is not close to the field's oscillation frequency, and the coupling strength remains in the weak-to-moderate regime.